walles/moar/README.md

 * Exit search mode on ^G. For compatibility with Emacs.

-* Retain the search string when pressing / to search a second time.

 * Make sure searching won't match part of a multi-byte unicode character.